icons8/lunacy-docs/docs/components_new.md

         url: '/layerstyles'
 ---

-**Components** are reusable elements that you can use throughout your design.
-The main advantage of components is being able to edit several elements at once, like this:
+**Components** are reusable design elements that speed up your workflow and keep your designs consistent.

+The main advantage of using components is that you can edit multiple instances of an element at once.
+For example, if you need to make a change to a button that appears in several places in your design, you can update the button **component** and the change will apply to all its **instances**:

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/component_basics.png" height="auto"><source src="/public/component_basics.mp4" type="video/mp4"></video>

-Using components, you can easily create consistent designs and optimize your workflow when working on large designs with repeating or similar elements.

 ## [Component basics](component-basics)